jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 You can use destructuring to extract values from any iterable, which we'll cover in detail later in the chapter.

-There's also a `Map.prototype.forEach` method that takes a callback function and applies that function to every entry of the map.
+There's also a `Map.prototype.forEach` method that takes a *callback* and applies that function to every entry of the map.
+A callback is a function you pass to another function as an argument that is then executed while the main function is itself executing.
 The callback to `forEach` takes as its parameters the entry value, the entry key, and the map itself (the latter 2 are optional):

 ```js
 const m = new Map(Object.entries({ a: "hi", b: "bye" }));